Delboy/EatMe/TESTING.md

     ![sign up](assets/images/sign-up.gif)

-- #### Log in Page
+- #### Login Page
-    - Checked that the log in page logs you in.
+    - Checked that the login page logs you in.
-    - Checked that a success message will appear once you successfully log in.
+    - Checked that a success message appears once you successfully log in.

     ![log in](assets/images/log-in.gif)

 - #### Log out Page
     - Checked that the log out page logs you out.
-    - Checked that a success message will appear once you successfully log out.
+    - Checked that a success message appears once you successfully log out.

     ![log out](assets/images/log-in.gif)